belotn/jsb/README.md

 #### Lib

-Python Lib Script to load
+Python Lib Script to load, bu default backupMod incule Directory, Mysql and FTP backup functions

 ### Sources

 List of sources to be backup.
 Source attributes are type dependent.
 #### Directory
+Directory to backed up via "tar" utility
+##### Attributes
   Backup a directory.
   - name
     Name of the source, use to create archive file and in backup routes.